Adresa: 2 Eftimie Murgu Square, 300041 Timișoara

 Dermatocosmetic Product Analysis is a discipline of the short undergraduate programme Medical Cosmetic and Cosmetic Product Technology, studied during the first semester of the third year of study.
 Its general objectives are understanding the concept of dermatocosmetic product quality and acquiring the main techniques of analysis of dermatocosmetic relevant substances and of corresponding pharmaceutical and cosmetic formulations, as well as acquiring practical skills to carry out this analysis.
 The course topics aim at familiarizing students with the concept of quality control of cosmetic products, with the legislative regulations concerning substances prohibited or restricted in cosmetic products, with the main methods of analysis used in the analytical control of cosmetic formulations as well as their applications in analysis of various constituents: preservatives, surfactants, UV filters, etc. During the practical training labs students carry out the analysis of different ingredients of cosmetic products following a given protocol.
 The knowledge and skills acquired by studying this discipline will find applicability in the graduates’ professional activity in analysis laboratories and in production units of cosmetic and hygiene products.

-The Environmental Chemistry, Hygiene, and Nutrition course addresses the third-year students of the Faculty of Pharmacy for the programs in Romanian and French (2nd semester).
+The Environmental Chemistry, Hygiene, and Nutrition course addresses the third-year students of the Faculty of Pharmacy for the programs in Romanian and French (first semester).
 The course’s objectives are presentation and analysis of the impact of environmental factors on human health, knowledge of chemical analysis methods applied to control environmental factors, knowledge of diseases caused by various inorganic and organic chemicals in drinking water in the context of long-term exposure, substances, and nutrient analysis, analysis of food spoilage processes and chemical control of spoilage, presentation of analytical methods for the detection of pesticide residues in food and information on food additives, introducing the most common food intolerances and disease, and different types of environmental pollutants methods of analysis.
+The practical training laboratories introduce the methods of chemical analysis applied to control environmental factors, meaning the chemical composition of water and food.
+The main objective of the discipline of Environmental and food chemistry is to train competent specialists in the pharmaceutical field, as they can meet all current requirements and quickly adapt to different jobs in the pharmaceutical and medical areas in the country and abroad.

-Teachers of Drug analysis, Environmental Chemistry, Hygiene, and Nutrition are involved in postgraduate teaching activities for resident pharmacists in General Pharmacy and Pharmaceutical laboratory, practicing pharmacists, by offering classes within the postgraduate lectures and the master’s degree program Formulation and evaluation of the dermato-cosmetic product.
+The members of the academic department are involved in postgraduate teaching activities for resident pharmacists in Clinic Pharmacy and General Pharmacy, practicing pharmacists, by offering classes within the postgraduate lectures and the master’s degree program Pharmaceutical Industry and Applied Phytotherapy.